ClaytonHughes/d-tut/source/idiomatic.rst

 --------------------------------

-Since D allows to call certain D code at compile time, a library write should enable her functions for compile time evaluation.
+Since D allows to call certain D code at compile time, a library author should enable her functions for compile time evaluation.
-This often means to write code according to the functional programming paradigm.
+This often means writing code according to the functional programming paradigm.

 Scope Guards
 ------------